Search the website

 Update – July 2023

-Our team managers at our Customer Service Centres have worked with our resident ‘community of interest’ of interest to review the guidance we provide to our call handlers when dealing with reports of damp and mould.
+Our team managers at our Customer Hub have worked with our resident ‘community of interest’ of interest to review the guidance we provide to our call handlers when dealing with reports of damp and mould.
 We have heard positive feedback on how the empathy of call handling has improved more in recent months.

 12 Landlords should consider their current approach to record keeping and satisfy themselves it is sufficiently accurate and robust.
 We would encourage landlords to go further and consider whether their record keeping systems and processes support a risk-based approach to damp and mould.